 - Spray the area with a light coat of water.

-- Use the wet/dry vacuum in order to pull the water and remaining shampoo out from the carpet.
+- Use the wet/dry vacuum to pull the water and remaining shampoo out from the carpet.

 - Proceed until no more shampoo is left.

-- A little bit of suds are fine, but if they start to become overwhelming, sprinkle them with salt.
-The salt does away with the sudsing.
+- A little bit of suds are okay, but if they start to become overwhelming, sprinkle them with salt.
+The salt does away with the soap foam.

-- As soon as all of the shampoo is removed, blot the area using dry paper towels to remove any remaining moisture.
+- As soon as all of the shampoos removed, blot the area using dry paper towels to remove any remaining moisture.

 - Allow for the area to air dry.

-- It is significant to remove as much of the shampoo as possible prior to adding water.
+- It is significant to remove as much of the shampoo as possible before adding water.
 The water will activate the soap and start to form suds.
-If water is added ahead of time, it will still be possible to remove the shampoo, but it is going to take repeated cleanings.

 - In case no wet/dry vacuum is available, blot the area by using paper towels instead.
-You may want to opt to rent a carpet shampooer and running it over and over again over the spill with nothing but water in the tank.
+You may want to opt to rent a carpet shampooer, and running it over.